cuba/PiuPiu/README.md

 ## MockDispatcher

 Testing network calls is always a pain.
-That's why there is an available `MockDispatcher`.
+That's why we included the `MockDispatcher`.
 It allows you to simulate network responses without actually making network calls.

 ```swift
 let url = URL(string: "https://jsonplaceholder.typicode.com")!